binomialhq/poly/doc/SPECIFICATION.md

 with an error.
 If the name of a primitive is referenced, then it can only refer to the primitive with that name.
 This can be implemented by always starting the lookup process with the Primitive Space.

-By default, all constructs that produce an identified declaration (e.g. not anonymous) introduce a symbol to the scope where they are defined.
-Such constructs are properly identified throught the document.

 ### References